-This is the three-digit number located on the back of your credit card (near the signature box) under the magnetic strip.
+A Card Verification Value (CVV) is the three-digit number located on the back of your credit card (near the signature box) under the magnetic strip.
 If you have an American Express card, the CVV is a four-digit code located on the front of your card.

 The minimum payment is the lowest amount that you can pay on a balance to keep your account in good standing.
 Paying less than the minimum amount will be reported as a missed payment to credit bureaus.
 Minimum payments are determined based on your current balance and interest rate.